-- Document sources of all waste products and pollution. - ⇒ MAJOR
+- All waste products and sources of pollution shall be identified and documented. - ⇒ MAJOR

 - Evidence of responsible disposal of all chemicals and their containers. - ⇒ MAJOR

 - A documented waste management plan to avoid or reduce pollution is in place - ⇒ MINOR

 Growers and Millers should have waste management plan.
 The plan should include measures for: